yogeshmasaistudent/Event_loop-/README.md

 ---

-## 🟦 SLIDE 3 — When Something Is Slow, Everything Freezes
+## 🟦 SLIDE 3 — The Problem: What If Something Takes Time?

 ---